Data Cleaning in Excel: 8 Best Techniques and Tips [2024]

 Splitting columns in Mammoth

 Instead of going through multiple steps in Excel, you can apply the function from a single widget in Mammoth.
 Further, you can split the column into as many columns as you like.
-Not to mention, the rule automatically applies to all new data in the future.

 Datasets may store values in multiple variations.
 For instance, Cupcake could be stored as cupcake, CUPCAKE, CUPcake, cUPcake, and so on.
 It’s important to standardize these values before processing them.
 The data cleaning cheat sheet might come in handy.